-We choose which ingredient based on either a specific disease pattern or based on the animal’s propensity toward imbalance.
+We can use Traditional Chinese Medicine to choose which ingredient based on either a specific disease pattern or based on the animal’s Element- their propensity toward imbalance.

 I have practiced acupuncture and herbal therapies for years, but it wasn’t until I started recommending fresh food diets based on Eastern Medicine’s Food Therapy, that I saw such an improvement in every patient.

 The change in my patients when we began feeding them a real, fresh food diet- was amazing!

 Freshly cooked, quality ingredient diets prevent chronic disease and cancer.
 It’s been shown over and over again in humans.
 But we stop short of suggesting this in dogs.